UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     # pack it
     tar -czvf folder.tar.gz /path/to/folder

-    # the the command above finished without error messages and you have a folder.tar.gz file that seems about right in sise,
+    # the the command above finished without error messages and you have a folder.tar.gz file that seems about right in size,
     rm -r /path/to/folder

 #### 5.3 Generate script